OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 - `webrtcStats`: event of WebRTC statistics for each media endpoint established in Media Nodes
 - `sessionSummary`: summary of a session, stored once it is closed
 - `recordingSummary`: summary of a recording, stored once its session is closed
-- `userSummary`: summary of a user, stored once its session is closed
+- `userSummary`: summary of an user, stored once its session is closed
 - `connectionSummary`: summary of a connection, stored once its session is closed
 - `publisherSummary`: summary of a publisher, stored once its session is closed
 - `subscriberSummary`: summary of a subscriber, stored once its session is closed